 Some of the benefits of employee newsletters include:

 - Rather than everyone sending random internal emails (which can easily get missed) every time something happens, sending out a newsletter every quarter for example, provides employees with the necessary information they need without inundating their inboxes.

-- It’s inexpensive.
+- It’s cost effective.
 Even if you want to get a bit more creative with your design and monitor open rates, sites like MailChimp are free.
-This is great for smaller organisations or those which don’t have a lot of money to spend on internal communications.
+This is great for smaller organisations or those who don’t have a lot of money to spend.

-- The goals and visions of your organisation should be clear to everyone but instead of talking about them with individual teams of employees, use your newsletter to communicate them.
-This allows people to take enough time to think about them and even go over them again if needed.
+- Use your newsletter to communicate the goals and visions of your organisation.
+This allows people to take enough time to think about them and even go over them again if necessary.

 Video is one of the most effective internal communication channels – especially when they’re carefully scripted, crafted and produced for a specific purpose.
 Internal or external, a video can communicate your message in an engaging, inspiring and memorable way.
 What’s more, people just love to share video content so you’re even working on your brand awareness at the same time.